Paul-mwaura/Electric-Car-Sharing-Service-Data-Analysis/README.md

 Overall?
 At the most popular picking hour?
 Do the results change if you consider Utilib and Utilib 1.4 instead of Blue cars?
+# Experimental Design
+> Exploratory data analysis
+> Data Cleaning
+# Setup/Installation Requirements
+> Google colab/jupyter notebook
+> Python basics
+> Python libraries
+> Github
+# Known Bugs.
+{There are no known bugs}
+# Technologies Used
+{Python}
+# Support and contact details
+{Any issues, questions, ideas, concerns or contributions to the code are highly encouraged.
+Contacts: paulmwaura254@gmail.com}
+# Licence
+{MIT License.
+See below for more details on licensing.}